camerond/camerondaigle/posts/three-types-of-meetings.md

 ## Okay, What Now?

 I hope this system is as helpful for you as it has been for me!
-If you're interested in a more expanded, _presentational_ form of this info, say via a call or workshop, <a href="mailto:me@camerondaigle.com">email me</a> and we can chat.
+If you're interested in a more expanded, _presentational_ form of this info, <a href="mailto:me@camerondaigle.com">email me</a> and we can chat.

 I would also love to hear any tales of this system working well for you, questions you have about the system, or even ways it backfired on you, so I can